HAECO

-Hong Kong Aircraft Engineering Company Limited (HAECO) is an aircraft engineering and maintenance firm with its head office located at Hong Kong International Airport.
+Hong Kong Aircraft Engineering Company Limited (HAECO) is an aircraft engineering and maintenance firm headquartered at Hong Kong International Airport.
 It is a member of the Swire Group.

+On November 3, 2025, HAECO Americas, which employed approximately 1,600 people in Greensboro, North Carolina and Lake City, Florida, was acquired by AAR Corp. for $78 million.
+At the time, HAECO Americas was the second-largest heavy aircraft maintenance company in North America.
+The company had previously acquired Timco Aviation Services, a Greensboro-based firm, for $388.8 million in 2014.